-Our management, including our CEO and CFO, evaluated changes in our internal control over financial reporting that occurred during the quarter ended March 31, 2022.
+Our management, including our CEO and CFO, evaluated changes in our internal control over financial reporting that occurred during the quarter ended June 30, 2022.

-We began the process to integrate the financial reporting systems and processes of the business acquired through the Adamas Acquisition into ours in 2021.
-As the phased implementation of the integration continues in 2022, we are experiencing certain changes to our processes and procedures, which, in turn, result in changes to our internal control over financial reporting.
-While management has extended its oversight and monitoring processes that support our internal control over financial reporting, we continue to integrate the operations of Adamas, which may result in additions and changes in our internal controls over financial reporting.
+As the integration of Adamas as well as the remediation of the material weaknesses continues in 2022, we are implementing certain changes to our processes and procedures, which may result in changes to our internal control over financial reporting.
+Management has expanded its oversight of our internal control over financial reporting during this period,

-Except for: 1) the above noted and previously reported material weaknesses and the remediation activities that have already begun, including the implementation of a new ERP system which is currently in process, and 2) the ongoing integration of Adamas, there were no other changes in our internal control over financial reporting identified in connection with the evaluation required by paragraph (d) of Exchange Act Rule 13a-15 that occurred during the quarter ended March 31, 2022 that have materially affected or are reasonably likely to materially affect, our internal control over financial reporting.
+Except for: 1) the above noted and previously reported material weaknesses and the related ongoing remediation activities described above, and 2) the ongoing integration of Adamas, there were no other changes in our internal control over financial reporting identified in connection with the evaluation required by paragraph (d) of Exchange Act Rule 13a-15 that occurred during the quarter ended June 30, 2022 that have materially affected or are reasonably likely to materially affect, our internal control over financial reporting.